 Benefits Available for Defense Base Act PTSD Claims

 More than likely, any wage benefits for PTSD will be categorized as either permanent partial disability or permanent total disability.
 However, it is critical that you consult with trusted professionals regarding your PTSD to best calculate the impact of the disorder on your life.

-Grossman Law Can Help Get The Most From The DBA
+Grossman Law Can Help You Obtain Maximum DBA Benefits

 Grossman Attorneys at Law has represented thousands of DBA cases and is intimately familiar with claim filings and DBA benefit analysis and submissions for Defense Base Act settlements.
 Contact us now to learn more about how we can help with your claim.